DA0-DA0/dao-dao-ui/README.md

 ### Setup Chain

-Make sure you install the `docker` locally.
-In a new terminal, clone the [cw-dao](https://github.com/DA0-DA0/cw-dao) repo, and folow the instructions on running the chain in a development environment.
+In a new terminal, clone the [cw-dao](https://github.com/DA0-DA0/cw-dao) repo, and folow the instructions in that repo on running the chain in a development environment.

 ### Setup Frontend